geokit/geokit/README.markdown

 ## CONFIGURATION

-If you're using this gem by itself, here's how to set configurations:
+If you're using this gem by itself, here are the configuration options:

 		# These defaults are used in Geokit::Mappable.distance_to and in acts_as_mappable
 		Geokit::default_units = :miles